tdf/odftoolkit/README.md

 If you encounter errors in ODF Toolkit or want to suggest an improvement or a new feature, please visit the [ODF Toolkit issue tracker](https://github.com/tdf/odftoolkit/issues).
 There you can also find the latest information on known issues and recent bug fixes and enhancements.

+## License

+The ODF Toolkit includes a number of subcomponents with separate copyright notices and license terms.
+Your use of these subcomponents is subject to the terms and conditions of the licenses listed in the [LICENSE](LICENSE) file.
+Copyright ownership information can be found in [NOTICE](NOTICE).